On „Fest“ engagement, or „How fest is fest?“

 If you get the non-renewal:

 Take a breath!
 Important: the theatre has to announce the non-renewal officially so you can receive unemployment benefits.
 This also applies if you want to terminate the contract yourself.
 You now have from November to July to look for something else / to look for guest performances.
-If it doesn’t work out by July, you’ll have a year’s unemployment benefit, which isn’t much, but you can survive.
+If it doesn’t work out by July, you’ll have a year’s unemployment benefit in Germany, which isn’t much, but you can survive.
+Find out what the rules are in your country.
 So there is no need to panic.
 You have 19-20 months from quitting your job until the end of AL1 to find a new job.

 How long should you stay „fest“?